 A brief history of the Pilgrims moving to America

-In May 1620 the Mayflower ship and its crew were hired to take the Pilgrims across the ocean, direction New England.
-Most of the Pilgrims were living in the city of Leiden, in the Netherlands.
+In May 1620, the Mayflower ship and its crew were hired to take the Pilgrims across the ocean to New England.
+Most of the Pilgrims lived in the city of Leiden, in the Netherlands.

 They hired the Speedwell ship to Southampton, England, where the Mayflower was waiting for them.
 The two ships were supposed to set sail together for America.
-But seven days after their departure from Southampton, they had to pull into the town of Dartmouth for repairs to the Speedwell, which had a leak.
+But seven days after they departed from Southampton, they had to pull into the town of Dartmouth for repairs to the Speedwell, which leaked.

-About nine days later the two ships sailed again together but the Speedwell was leaking again.
-The two ships landed in Plymouth and the crew decided to leave the Speedwell behind.
-Some of the Pilgrims were already exhausted and quit, the rest set sail to America onboard the Mayflower, on 6th September.
+About nine days later, the two ships sailed again together, but the Speedwell was leaking again.
+The two ships landed in Plymouth, and the crew decided to leave the Speedwell behind.
+Some of the Pilgrims were already exhausted and quit; the rest set sail to America onboard the Mayflower on September 6th.

-The journey across the Atlantic Ocean lasted 66 days and it wasn’t always easy.
-Finally, the Mayflower reached Cape Cod on 9th November.
-At first, the Pilgrims’ intention was to make their plantation at the mouth of the Hudson River in New York, but because of the weather during their journey, they landed further North.
-Instead of moving South, the Pilgrims decided to stay and setting their plantation in Plymouth, after having explored the area.
-It was 25th December 1620 by then.
+The journey across the Atlantic Ocean lasted 66 days, and it wasn’t always easy.
+Finally, the Mayflower reached Cape Cod on 9 November.
+At first, the Pilgrims intended to make their plantation at the mouth of the Hudson River in New York, but because of the weather during their journey, they landed further North.
+Instead of moving South, the Pilgrims decided to stay and set up their plantation in Plymouth after having explored the area.
+It was 25 December 1620 by then.

 Origins of Thanksgiving

-During their first winter, in 1621, 46 of the 102 Pilgrims died because of sickness and scarcity.
+During their first winter in 1621, 46 of the 102 Pilgrims died because of sickness and scarcity.
 However, at the end of their first year at the plantation, the Pilgrims decided to celebrate the successful growing season that finally rewarded their hard work.
-The three-day festivity included 90 natives who helped the Pilgrims survive, mostly teaching them how and where to fish and how to hunt and plant, introducing them to their traditional crops like corn and squash.
+The three-day festivity included 90 natives who helped the Pilgrims survive, mostly teaching them how and where to fish, hunt, and plant, and introducing them to their traditional crops like corn and squash.

-The Pilgrims thanked God and their new friends, starting a tradition of thanksgiving that never had a precise date of celebration until president Lincoln.
-The Pilgrims in fact celebrated thanksgiving in relation to the end of the harvest, between the end of September and the beginning of November.
+The Pilgrims thanked God and their new friends, starting a tradition of thanksgiving that never had a precise date of celebration until President Lincoln.
+The Pilgrims celebrated Thanksgiving at the end of the harvest, between the end of September and the beginning of November.

 On 3rd October 1863, President Lincoln set a date for Thanksgiving Day for the “last Thursday of November”, probably remembering the anchoring of the Mayflower on November 21st, 1620.

-However, during Roosevelt’s presidency, Thanksgiving Day took place on 30th November 1933, the first weekend for the Christmas shopping season.
-Despite The National Dry Retail Goods Association protests, Roosevelt refused to change the date but changed his mind in 1939 when it happened again.
-By 1941 Thanksgiving Day was then set to 4th Thursday of November.
+However, during Roosevelt’s presidency, Thanksgiving Day took place on 30 November 1933, the first weekend of the Christmas shopping season.
+Despite the National Dry Retail Goods Association protests, Roosevelt refused to change the date but changed his mind in 1939 when it happened again.
+By 1941, Thanksgiving Day was set to the fourth Thursday of November.

 That’s our brief history of the Pilgrims and Thanksgiving Day.
 We hope you have a peaceful Thanksgiving celebration.